autorope/donkeycar/docs/stores.md

 # Stores

-Stores are components to save and retrieve data produced by other parts.
+Stores are parts that record and replay vehicle data produced by other parts.

 ## Tub
 This is the standard donkey data store and it is modeled after the ROSBAG.